Learning Bayesian Networks from Incomplete Data with the Node-Average Likelihood: Computational Experiments

 We compare DAGs using a scaled version of the Structural Hamming Distance (SHD) by \cite{mmhc}.
 The SHD between $\G_1$ and $\G_2$ is the minimum number of arc additions, deletions and reversals required to get from a DAG in $[\G_1]$ to a DAG in $[\G_2]$.
 In particular, we use the scaled SHD defined as SHD/$|A|$ in \cite{ijar19} to allow for meaningful comparisons between networks of different size.
 We prefer this measure to other structural distances such as the F1 score used by Balov \cite{balov} because it takes into account arc directions up to Markov equivalence.
-Furthermore, we prefer it to distances in the probability space such as the Kullback-Leibler divergence ($\KL$) because we are mainly interested in structural accuracy.
-A comparison of BN distance measures can be found in \cite{jongh}, though with fairly inconclusive results.
+Furthermore, we prefer it to distances in the probability space such as the Kullback-Leibler divergence because we are mainly interested in structural accuracy.

-We compare NAL and Structural EM on the basis of running time and on the number of calls to the scoring function.
-To make the implementation of Structural EM comparable to that of NAL, we combine our version of tabu search with the data imputation routine in the \emph{bnlearn} R package \cite{jss09}.
-For the M-step we use BIC as the network score.
-Data imputation is done using likelihood-weighted sampling with $500$ particles, using all observed values as evidence.
+We compare NAL and Structural EM on the basis of their running time and of the number of calls to the scoring function.
+To make their implementations comparable, we use the \emph{bnlearn} R package \cite{jss09} to impute missing data by likelihood-weighted sampling ($500$ particles).
+For the M-step, we use BIC as the network score.
 All the code used in the simulation study is available from \mbox{\url{https://github.com/Tbodewes/Dissertation}.}

+In the following, we discuss results directly in terms of $\alpha$ for brevity instead of referring to the corresponding $\lambda_n$.